General

 textured neoprene girth and comfortably textured

-neoprene pad.
-If this does not stop the slipping,
+combo does not stop the slipping,

 you probably need another tree type.
-If the withers

 area looks previously rubbed, use a cutback pad.
 If